Join_list

 • Spanish for Travelers

 About our Course Levels: We offer Spanish classes at a full range of levels plus special short-courses for those planning a trip to a Spanish-speaking country -- click the appropriate tab above.
 If you are uncertain about which one is best for you, contact us.
 We'll help you choose the level or class that is most appropriate for you based on your skill, experience and what you hope to learn.
+It's better for both of us to get you in the right class from the start.

 We adapt the pace of each class and the subject matter covered to fit the students and their needs.
 As such, the levels flex to you, not the other way around.
 We have always been able to place students in a "good fit" class.